Automattic/studio/docs/code-contributions.md

 Code formatting is set up to make merging pull requests easier.
 It uses the same Prettier/ESLint mechanism as Calypso.
 See [JavaScript Coding Guidelines](https://github.com/Automattic/wp-calypso/blob/trunk/docs/coding-guidelines/javascript.md) for guidance on setting up your editor for code formatting.

+### CLI Development

+The CLI relies upon a separate instance of the app to run.
+When developing the CLI, the CLI can be invoked with the following steps:

+- Run `npm start` to launch the first instance of the app.
+- Within the `forge.config.ts` file, change the `WebpackPlugin` ports used for the second instance:
+  - Set the development `port` to `3457`.
+  - Add a `loggerPort` property set to `9001`.
+- Run `npm start -- -- --cli"=<CLI-COMMAND>"` in separate terminal session.

 ## Testing

 ### Unit Tests